arefabacworkshop/github-downloader/README.md

 - Large files or binary files may not download correctly
 - The advanced downloader can fetch more than 100 results using pagination
 - GitHub search results are capped at 1000 items by the API
+- **Files that do not contain the search phrase are automatically deleted, and their directories are cleaned up if empty**